 and any reference to the result of an election is a reference to the result of the election either as a whole or so far as any particular candidate or candidates at the election is or are concerned.

-(This provision has also been applied to other contests, including Police and Crime Commissioner elections and the 2016 European referendum.)
+(This provision has also been applied to other contests, including Police and Crime Commissioner elections.)

 Note carefully the wording of 1(a).
 It doesn’t stop an individual* saying on polling day (or indeed after receipt of a postal vote), “I’ve just voted Lib Dem”.
 Indeed: